Ashifatu/Database-design-1/README.md

 ![entity relationship diagram 1](https://user-images.githubusercontent.com/83844773/125898140-67d77900-3292-4bb4-8095-86bdfc96890c.png)

+In line with our requirements, we will have to break up this wide table into smaller tables in order to reduce redundancy within the database.

 ### Divide the information into tables

+There are generally 2 methods to breaking up a complex/wide table into smaller tables.
+And they are discussed below:

+1) Translating entity ralationship (ER) diagram into relations.
+This can be done by transforming all of the many-to-many relationships within our wide table into one-to-many relationships.
+2)
 ### Specify primary keys and generate other keys
 ### Set up table relationships